Auglaize County Vehicle Impound Guide

 How to Find Your Vehicle

-• Reference your case number: Have your case number or arrest information ready when you call.
-This will help them locate your vehicle quickly.
+• Reference your booking number: Have your booking number ready when you call to help them locate your information quickly.

 What You Need to Retrieve Your Vehicle